-These days most people pay online through their HMRC account by bank transfer or by debit card.
+Most people pay online through their HMRC account by bank transfer or by debit card.
 You can also use the HMRC app to pay your bill through your bank's app or by using online banking.

 You just need the reference numbers to make sure the money goes to the right place.